Last updated on September 9th, 2020

 Cost of a TC MOD

 Prices for TC Mods have come down considerably over the past few years.
-You can get an Eleaf iStick Pico 75W TC MOD for under $40.
-It even includes a tank.
-Most other TC Mods range from $40 to over $200 with the average cost being about $60.
+You can get a Geed Vape Aegis Solo 100W TC Box Mod for under $45.
+Most other TC Mods range from $45 to over $200 with the average cost being about $60.

 Of course, prices can change in an instant and there are always those holiday, (and pseudo holiday) sales.